Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 var app = builder.Build();
 ```

-Note that in the examples above, `AddAzureMonitorOpenTelemetry` is added to the `IServiceCollection` in the `Program.cs` file.
+Note that in the examples above, `AddAzureMonitor` is added to the `IServiceCollection` in the `Program.cs` file.
 You can also add it in the `ConfigureServices` method of your `Startup.cs` file.

 ### Authenticate the client